-The McKinney-Vento Homeless Assistance Act is Title X, Part C of the No Child Left Behind Act of 2001.
-The McKinney-Vento Act [§ 725] defines “homeless children and youth” (school age and younger) as: Children and youth who lack a fixed, regular, and adequate nighttime residence, including children and youth who are residing in the following situations due to a due to loss of housing, economic hardship, or a similar reason.
+The McKinney-Vento Homeless Assistance Act, as reauthorized by the Every Student Succeeds Act (ESSA), defines “homeless children and youth” (school age and younger) as: Children and youth who lack a fixed, regular, and adequate nighttime residence, including children and youth who are residing in the following situations due to a due to loss of housing, economic hardship, or a similar reason.

-- Schools must provide you with a written explanation if a placement dispute occurs.
-Contact your local Homeless Liaison for assistance in handling a placement dispute.
+The Liaison must provide you with a written explanation if a placement or eligibility dispute occurs.
+Contact your local Homeless Liaison for assistance in handling a dispute.

-- Your child may have the right to transportation services to and from the school of origin if determined feasible* (see transportation procedures).
+Your child may have the right to transportation services to and from the school of origin if determined in their best interest* (see transportation procedures).

-- Your child has the right to participate in extracurricular activities and all federal, state, or local programs for which he/she is eligible.
-Transportation is generally not available for these activities.
+Your child has the right to participate in extracurricular activities and all federal, state, or local programs for which he/she is eligible.

-- McKinney-Vento status provides stability at the school for the duration of the school year.
+McKinney-Vento status provides stability at the school for at least the duration of the school year.
 If housing instability continues beyond that school year, you must apply for requalification the following school year.

 Legal Reference: The McKinney-Vento Assistance Act (42 U.S. C. 11431 et seq.) at Subtitle B of title VII.
 (Reauthorized 2002).